-Staying at Huntsham Court, an exclusive use manor house in Devon, provokes a mixture of emotions in me.
+Staying at Huntsham Court, an exclusive use manor house in Devon, provokes a mixture of emotions.

 Two recurring regrets of mine are a) that my family is neither posh nor wealthy enough to have a massive ancestral home in the countryside where I could throw fabulous parties and b) that I haven’t yet won the lottery and been able to buy a massive ancestral home where throw fabulous parties (can you tell there is a theme developing here…?)

 However I have now discovered a third option: Huntsham Court.
 Hidden deep in the heart of the Devon countryside (but actually just 12 minutes away from the M5), Huntsham Court is a massive Victorian Gothic 34-bedroom mansion house set in five acres of land, which is in turn located within the 5,000 acre Huntsham estate.

 A large country house available to hire for private parties, weddings, family gatherings, shooting parties, special occasions or just to groups of friends desperate to get out of London for the weekend, the atmosphere is comfortable rather than grand, relaxing rather than intimidating, and that’s just the way Huntsham Court owners Chris and Damian want it.